hamidzr/webcam-mods/README.md

 ## Running the Mods

-After you've successfully followed installation steps, you can run the different modes by calling `python entry.py --help`.
+After you've successfully followed installation steps, you can run the different modes by calling `python webcam_mods/entry.py --help` from within the `src` directory .
-`src/uses` directory directly to use the different modes.
-Some of these files have Make targets for ease of use.
-For example using the `make crop-cam` target activates the virtual env using pipenv and executes `python entry.py crop-cam`

 ## Settings

-When you use the interactive controls to move the camera around the resulting parameters are saved in a text file to your disk currently named `.webcam.conf`
+When you use the interactive controls to move the camera around the resulting parameters are saved in a text file to your disk which is by default located at `$HOME/.webcam-mods.conf`

 ### Environment Variables

 Environment variables are used to configure different parameters.
-Read more about how to set or persist them [here](https://lmgtfy.app/?q=how+to+set+environment+variables+in+linux)
+Read more about how to set or persist them [here](https://lmgtfy.app/?q=how+to+set+environment+variables+in+linux) These are mostly defined in the `config.py` file.
+To see their default values take a look at that file.

 - `VIDEO_IN` & `VIDEO_OUT`:
 If you have multiple video input devices, aka webcams, you can pick the one you want by providing its